blockscout/helm-charts/charts/common/README.md

 kubectl describe ingress

 # Validate Helm template
-helm template my-service blockscout/rs-service --debug
+helm template my-service blockscout/common --debug
 ```

 ## Contributing

-When adding support for new rs-services:
+When adding support for new commons:

 1. Test the service with this chart
 2. Ensure proper defaults are set